 Mental rehearsal works because your subconscious mind doesn’t know the difference between what’s real or imagined.
 Your memories are obviously real experiences, but you can create new associations or change existing ones by using the power of mental rehearsal and “reprogramming” your subconscious mind.

-If you can feed the subconscious mind the images of you excelling and/or overcoming fear, it can help you feel less fear and more confidence, when you are in that situation for real.
+If you can feed the subconscious mind the images of you excelling and/or overcoming fear, it can help you reduce fear and have more confidence, when you are in that situation for real.
 Using the computer analogy I referred to earlier, by using mental rehearsal we have ability to get into the apps and programs of the computer and have it operate more how we would like (and change our behaviors, habits and our patterns of thinking).

 How To Practice Mental Rehearsal

-I recommend doing the following exercises daily for 20 minutes, either before sleep and/or after waking up.
+To play more fearless golf, I recommend doing the following exercises daily for 20 minutes, either before sleep and/or after waking up.
 The more you do it, the more you strengthen the connections and change your behaviors and habits in reality.

 1. Meditate or do relaxation exercises